Site icon Philip Conrod

 Performance on Game Development

-Game dev favors creativity + systems integration + rapid iteration (mechanics, AI, procedural gen, balancing, physics sims).
+Game development favors creativity + systems integration + rapid iteration (mechanics, AI, procedural gen, balancing, physics sims).
+All three handle Pygame prototypes, Godot/Unity pseudocode, NPC AI, etc., very well.

-For most game prototypes/indie dev: Sonnet 4.5 (speed + cost) or GPT-5.3-Codex (if you want interactive guidance).
+For most game prototypes/indie development: Sonnet 4.5 (speed + cost) or GPT-5.3-Codex (if you want interactive guidance).

-For ambitious/systems-heavy games (e.g., simulation layers, procedural worlds, long dev cycles): Opus 4.6 edges out slightly on cohesion + autonomy, but GPT-5.3-Codex is very close and often faster to iterate.
+For ambitious/systems-heavy games (e.g., simulation layers, procedural worlds, long development cycles): Opus 4.6 edges out slightly on cohesion + autonomy, but GPT-5.3-Codex is very close and often faster to iterate.

-My Current Recommendation for “paid” Cloud AI Agent Development:
+My Current Recommendation for Cloud AI Agent Assisted Development:

 Exit mobile version